Code-Institute-Submissions/ucd-milestoneproject/README.md

 The photos used in this site were obtained from ...

 Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from the website of Father John Misty and Vampire Weekend.